YipengHu/MPHY0043/docs/dev_tools.md

 [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main), [Mamba](https://mamba.readthedocs.io/) and potentially other package management tools can also be used to set up the following development environments.

 ### ii.
 Create development environments
 After installing Micromamba, one needs to set up the environment with additional libraries.
-The simplest way to install the useful packages is to use the Anaconda Prompt for Windows, or in a terminal window for macOS or Linux.

 #### Create a `mphy0043-pt` environment for PyTorch and MONAI:
 ```bash